richelbilderbeek/bevy_tdd_book/docs/chapters/move_player.md

 ## 2.8.6.
 Fourth test: the player starts at the origin

+Without other information, we expect a player to be created at the origin (i.e. position `(0.0, 0.0)`).
+And when such a player has no velocity (i.e. a speed of zero in both dimensions), it's position should remain at the origin.
+We use this test as a prelude for the next, where we will test that the player is actually moving.

-We've been getting the position of the player at the [`add_player_sprite`](add_player_sprite.md) chapter:
+With this context added, the test is familiar, as we've been getting the position of the player at the [`add_player_sprite`](add_player_sprite.md) chapter:

 ```rust